Racka: Efficient Hungarian LLM Adaptation on Academic Infrastructure: Introduction

 \subsection{The Challenge of Linguistic Digital Sovereignty for Medium-Resource Languages}

 The proliferation of Large Language Models (LLMs) has marked a transformative era in artificial intelligence, yet this progress has been unevenly distributed across the world's languages~\citep{ali2024surveylargelanguagemodels}.
 The current landscape is dominated by models pretrained on vast corpora composed predominantly of English and a few other high-resource languages, creating a significant performance and resource disparity for less-resourced linguistic communities~\citep{zhong2025opportunitieschallengeslargelanguage}.
 For medium-resource languages such as Hungarian, a Finno-Ugric language characterized by its agglutinative nature and rich morphology, this gap is particularly pronounced.
-Off-the-shelf multilingual models often exhibit suboptimal performance due to insufficient representation in training data and tokenizers that are ill-suited to their linguistic structure.
+Off-the-shelf multilingual models often exhibit suboptimal performance due to insufficient representation in training data and tokenizers that are ill-suited to language-specific morphology.
 This is particularly the case for open-source models, which visibly struggle with Hungarian grammar.

-This disparity underscores a critical challenge to linguistic digital sovereignty: the capacity for a linguistic community to develop, deploy, and benefit from AI technologies that are not only proficient in its language but are also attuned to its unique cultural and contextual nuances.
-Achieving this requires the creation of models trained on nationally relevant data and, crucially, developed using methodologies that are accessible to local research communities, who may not have access to the hyperscale computing infrastructure available to large industrial labs, making researchers rely on shared HPC infrastructure.
+This disparity highlights a critical challenge to linguistic digital sovereignty.
+Linguistic communities need the capacity to develop, deploy, and benefit from AI technologies that are not only proficient in their language but are also attuned to their unique cultural and contextual nuances.
+Achieving this requires the creation of models trained on nationally relevant data and, crucially, developed using methodologies that are accessible to local research communities.
+Likely, most research groups will not have access to the hyperscale computing infrastructure available to large industrial labs and will have to rely on shared, and often underpowered, HPC infrastructure.